Tessa Duder: Writing

 Duder began writing fiction in 1977.
 Her first novel Night Race to Kawau was published by Oxford University Press in 1982.
 Her most successful works are the Alex quartet of novels (Alex, Alex in Winter, Alessandra: Alex in Rome and Songs for Alex) which build upon her own childhood experiences by following a teenage competitive swimmer with Olympic ambitions.
 The series won three New Zealand Children's Book of the Year awards and three Esther Glen medals.
 Alex has been translated into five languages and was for many years Penguin New Zealand's best selling work of fiction.
 Alex was adapted into the 1993 film of the same name.
+The film premiere of Alex was attended by longtime friend and then Governor-General Dame Catherine Tizard.

+Duder (far left) at a dinner hosted by Governor-General Sir Jerry Mateparae, on 5 June 2015.

-Duder's later work has been varied, including plays, anthologies and biographies.
+Duder's later work includes plays, anthologies and biographies.
 The Tiggie Tompson Show won the 2000 New Zealand Post Senior Fiction Award for young adult fiction.
 Her first work for adults, a short story collection Is She Still Alive? reached number two on New Zealand bestseller lists in 2008.